crowtek/Cat-facts-App/README.md

 # Cat Facts App

 This project is a simple React app that fetches random cat facts from the [Cat Fact API](https://catfact.ninja/).
-It follows best practices in code organization, error handling, and separation of concerns, demonstrating various skills expected of a frontend developer.
+It follows best practices in code organization, error handling, separation of concerns, and demonstrates frontend developer skills.
+It also includes comprehensive testing to ensure the app behaves as expected.

 ---